ZurückJournalWeiter

 KS

-Is peace in this world even possible — as long as we have not first guided every single person into inner work?
+Is peace in this world even possible — as long as we don't first guide every single person into inner work?

 MG

-I believe, if the message — and at its core it is feeling, not thinking — if it arrives: yes.
-Every human being loves.
-Every human being has this known organ that no one can operate on, but everyone has.
+I believe, if the message — and the core is feeling, not thinking — if that arrives: Yes.
+Every person loves.
+Every person has this familiar organ that no one can operate on, but everyone has.
 Everyone.
-Without exception.
-And if everyone begins to feel there again — only feel there — and if what they feel is only the best in and for themselves: how could that ever be bad for someone else?
-That is not possible.
+Without exception everyone.
+And if everyone starts feeling there again — only feeling there — and if what they feel is only the best in themselves and for themselves: How can that ever be bad for someone else?
+That's not possible.

 KS

 You have had everything and lost everything.
-What did the greatest loss give you?
+What did your greatest loss give you?

 MG

-The certainty of having the faith to know who I am.
+The security, the faith to have, to know who I am.

-“The greatest loss gave me the certainty of knowing who I am.”
+"The greatest loss gave me the security to know who I am."

 KS